-This program is suited to students in many fields, but will be of particular interest to those studying Africana studies, environmental studies, studio art, and the social sciences.
+This program is suited to students in many fields, but will be of particular interest to those studying Africana studies, environmental studies, development studies, peace studies, non-western art, music and dance.

-This program is open to sophomores, juniors and seniors in good academic and social standing with a minimum GPA of 2.75 Due to the challenging nature of study abroad and this location in particular, student academic and disciplinary records will be carefully screened.
-(Note that because of the timing of the South African academic calendar, seniors will not be able to return in time for commencement on the HWS campus.)
+This program is open to juniors and seniors in good academic and social standing with a minimum GPA of 3.0.
+Rising sophomores will be considered only if they have reached a 3.5 gpa or higher at the time of application.
+Due to the challenging nature of study abroad and this location in particular, student academic and disciplinary records will be carefully screened.
+(Note that because of the timing of the South African academic calendar, seniors will not be able to return in time for

 Students will be charged standard HWS tuition and fees, room fees and a $550 administrative fee.
-This will cover credit for a four-course semester, housing and all course-related expenses, including excursions, a cell phone and International Student ID card.
-Note that no board charge is included: students should plan to bring their board fee to cover meal expenses throughout the program.
-Additional expenses not covered include airfare, books, visa, immunizations, and personal expenses (laundry, entertainment, ground transportation and independent travel).
-We estimate airfare for this program at $1600 from the East Coast, books at $150, and visa/immunizations at $200.
+This will cover credit for a four-course semester, housing and all course-related expenses, including airport pick-up for those arriving on the designated group flight and transport to service sites for those enrolled in the service program.
+Note that no board charge is included: students should plan to bring their board fee to cover meal expenses throughout the program, which are estimated at approximately $1800 for the semester.
+Additional expenses not covered include airfare, books, immunizations, health insurance, visa and personal expenses (laundry, entertainment, local transportation and independent travel).
+We estimate airfare for this program at $1600-$1800 from the East Coast, books at $200, visa at $100 and immunizations at $200.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
-We would suggest a minimum of $1000 above and beyond meal expenses.
-However, students on a tight budget should be able to manage with less.
-If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.
+We would suggest a minimum of $1000 above and beyond meal expenses, but students on a tight budget should be able to manage with less.
+If you are concerned about finances, talk to the CGE staff who can offer advice based on your specific situation.

 NOTE: This information is subject to change.
 Please see the CGE for more information.